A Guilty Secret: Rescuing and Regulating Others

 • Feeling uneasy when things are calm — as though peace can’t last unless they’re working to maintain it.

 Sometimes this guilt is triggered by the simplest acts of self-care.
-Taking a weekend off, not replying instantly, or expressing a boundary can stir a sense of wrongdoing.
-It’s as if the old nervous system whispers, you’ve stopped doing your job — someone might fall apart even if the situation or time is far removed from the initial need for that rule.
-Remember, trauma travels through time, it acts and feels as if the need for the strong response is right now.
+Taking a weekend off, not replying instantly, or expressing a boundary.
+It can stir a sense of wrongdoing as if the old nervous system whispers, ‘you’ve stopped doing your job!’
+Will someone fall apart even if the situation or time is far removed from the initial need for that rule?
+Remember, trauma travels through time, it acts and feels as if the need for the strong response is right now, as if you’re right back there!

-It may be tempting to assume abuse or bad parenting but at its core, this kind of guilt isn’t necessarily a response to abuse, or selfish or manipulative — it’s protective.
-It can reflect how deeply a child loved their parent, and how afraid they were of losing that connection!
+It may be tempting to assume it always stems from abuse or bad parenting but at its core, this kind of guilt isn’t necessarily a response to abuse, or selfish or manipulative — it’s protective.
+It can reflect how deeply you as a child loved your parent, and how afraid you were of losing that connection!

 • When I feel guilty, what am I afraid will happen if I stop helping?